scott7414/ghl-growth-tools-zapier/custom-objects/search.md

 ---

 ## ✅ Example: Filter by Multiple Contact Records
-_This example returns all records in the selected object that are related to two specific contacts, based on their contact IDs._
+_This example returns all records in the selected object that are related to two specific contacts, or to specific custom object records that are related to other custom objects._
 ➡️ **Note:** When using the `relations` filter, only the `eq` (equals) operator is supported.
+You cannot filter by `businessId`.

 ```json
 {